brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 22 bht.md

 2. "The community at large is divided, as it were, into so many yokes, out of which arises mutual obligation."
 3. "He begins with wives, whom he enjoins to be subject to their husbands, in the same manner as to Christ, — as to the Lord."

+### Philip Schaff:
+1. "The verb rendered ‘submit yourselves’ must be supplied, from the general statement of Ephesians 5:21."
+2. "Your own husbands.
+‘Own’ emphasizes the peculiar and tender personal relation on which the duty rests."
+3. "As to the Lord; Christ... ‘regard your duty to your husbands as duties to the Lord.’"

 ### Archibald T. Robertson:
 1. "Be in subjection.
 Not in the Greek text of B and Jerome knew of no MS. with it."
 2. "The case of ανδρασιν (dative) shows that the verb is understood from verse Ephesians 5:21 if not written originally."